Moving to Etobicoke: A Local’s Guide to Life & Real Estate (2026)

 Buying in Etobicoke

 Important Note on Taxes: Unlike Mississauga, finding homes for sale in Etobicoke subjects you to the Toronto Municipal Land Transfer Tax (MLTT) in addition to the provincial tax.
 This effectively doubles the land transfer tax cost.
-However, properties here historically appreciate strongly due to the "416" address and subway access.

 My Advice: We need to factor these closing costs into your budget early.
 I help clients identify pockets like Alderwood or Eringate where you can still find value despite the higher tax bracket.